 Official Doomsday Clock Website

 On the 26th of January 2017, the Doomsday Clock was moved from three to two-and-a-half minutes to midnight.
 Their official statement can be read here.

-Recent nuclear bomb tests by North Korea, such as in January 2016, increase the complexity of the situation.
+Obviously the recent nuclear bomb and missile tests by North Korea increase the complexity and danger of the situation.